 Building an email list is like nurturing a garden – you need several things to make everything work.
-Just as plants need healthy seeds, fertile soil, and ample sunlight to thrive, your list-building strategy requires the right mix of tactics, content, and approach to grow.
+Just as plants need healthy seeds, fertile soil, and ample sunlight to thrive, your email list-building strategy requires the right mix of tactics, content, and approach to grow.

-If you’ve been googling – ‘How to make an email list for free?’ and want to start a newsletter, we’ve got some ideas on how to set up an email list.
-Learn how to start building your email list and grow your subscriber base for free by following the tips below:
+Starting an email list from the ground up can seem daunting.
+If you’ve been googling – ‘How to build an email list for free?’ and want to start a newsletter, we’ve got some ideas on how to set up an email list.

 An email sign up form helps collect email addresses from website visitors.
-It “pops up” on the homepage, inviting them to sign up in exchange for an incentive: a discount, special offer, newsletter subscription, etc. Here’s an example of a website popup:
+It “pops up” on the homepage, inviting them to sign up in exchange for an incentive: a discount, special offer, newsletter subscription, etc.

 As much as everyone loves to hate popups, they are among the most effective ways to build your email list.
 In fact, on average, website pop ups convert 3.8% of visitors.